Benjamin G. Ferris: Biography

 Ferris was born in 1802 in Spencer, New York, where his father was a prominent citizen.
 He received his secondary education in Spencer and Canandaigua.
 He studied law at Union College in Schenectady and graduated in 1828.
 He began practicing law in 1829 in the Ithaca, New York offices of David Woodcock, whose daughter Elizabeth Cornelia (1809–1903) he married in 1830.

 He was District Attorney of Tompkins County, New York from 1840 to 1845.
 He was President of the Village of Ithaca in 1841 and 1852.
 He was a member of the New York State Assembly (Tompkins Co., 2nd D.) in 1851.
 He was Supervisor of the Town of Ithaca in 1855.

 Mormon criticism

-Ferris was appointed by President Millard Fillmore as Secretary of the Territory of Utah in 1852.
+Ferris was appointed by President Millard Fillmore as Secretary of the Territory of Utah in 1852, replacing Broughton Harris.
 Ferris was a follower of Swedenborgianism and clashed with the Mormons during his six months in Utah.
 A biographer wrote: "He could not suppress his abhorence [sic] of Mormonism nor tolerate its influences, nor accept its devotees as his neighbors, and resigned his high position, thus sacrificing great possibilities in his very promising public career."

 From his Utah experience, Ferris wrote the 1854 book Utah and the Mormons, and his wife published her letters from this period in the 1856 book The Mormons at Home.
 These books were influential in building opposition to Mormonism in the American public.

 Ferris died in 1891 at the age of 89.